Penalty waiver: BB rejects application from Premier, Trust Bank

 The applications were presented before the central bank directors on Thursday

-The Bangladesh Bank (BB) has rejected penalty waiver applications from two banks that were fined for breaching stock market rules.
+The Bangladesh Bank (BB) has rejected penalty waiver applications from two banks that were fined for breaching rules.

 The applications by Premier Bank and Trust Bank were presented before the central bank's board of directors during a meeting on Thursday, sources familiar with the discussions said.